jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 approaching or hidden threat.
 At other times, the fylgja takes animal form and ventures from the sleeping person, passing on visions of what they see in the form of dreams.

-Famous Dwarfs
-*	 Alvis: Promised Thor's daughter for his wife in exchange for forging weapons for the Æsir but was tricked by Thor and turned into stone.
-*	 Andvari: Cursed his treasure hoard stolen by Loki to pay the blood fine for Otr's death.
-*	 Otr: A shape-shifter who delighted taking the form of an otter but was accidentally slain by Loki.
-*	 Brokk and Sindri: Two brothers, who fashioned the spear Gungnir, hammer Mjollnir, ship Skidbladnir, ring Draupnir, Sif 's golden Hair and the boar Gullinburs.
-*	 Durin: Second in command of the dwarfs, who with the aid of Dvalin helped forge the sword Tyrfing.
-*	 Dvalin: The father of the dwarfs, who taught his descendents the power of runes.
-*	 Fjalar: With his brother, Galar, he killed Kvasir and made the mead of poetry from his blood.
-*	 Ivaldi: The sons of Ivaldi 'The Mighty' were Brokk and Sindri.
-*	 Lit: The misfortunate dvergar cremated with Balder and Nanna.
-*	 Modsognir: Chief of the dvergar.
-*	 Nordri, Austri, Sudri and Vestri: the four dwarves, chosen by the gods to protect the four ends of the sky.
-*	 Althjof : The 'Mighty Thief ' maker and stealer of the sword Naglhring.
-*	 Dvalin, Alfrig, Berling and Grer were the creators of the necklace Brisingamen.

 Seeing one's own fylgja is a sign that doom is close at hand, since that part of their soul has detached itself in preparation for death.